 4. It verifies or disproves common misconceptions

-Everyone (especially clients!) have their own opinions about what works and what doesn’t, especially in regards to marketing and advertising.
+Everyone (especially clients!) have their own opinions about what works and what doesn’t, especially in regard to marketing and advertising.
 A project progress report can be a way to test hypotheses and show what’s working and what’s not.
 If done at certain intervals, it also gives you time to pivot to a new course of action if needed, rather than waiting until the end of the project or campaign to see the results.

 5. Addresses scope creep and budget

 Clients like to know if things are going off the rails or away from the core purpose.
 It’s also the partial role of the agency software to make sure the client is also sticking to its goals without scope creep.
 The project status update gives you common ground.

 The core reason for a project management status report is communication.
 You’re doing this to help your client and stakeholders understand how things are progressing.